1. An overview of data protection

 This tool does not automatically transfer user data to the operators of these platforms.
-If the user is registered with one of the social networks, an information window will pop up as soon as the social button of Facebook, Twitter et al is used, which allows the user to confirm the text prior to sending it.
+If the user is registered with one of the social networks, an information window will pop up as soon as the social media elements of Facebook, Twitter et al is used, which allows the user to confirm the text prior to sending it.

 Our users have the option to share the content of this website and its page in a data protection law compliant manner on social networks, without entire browsing histories are being generated by the operators of these networks.

 This service is used to obtain the consent to the use of certain technologies required by law.
 The legal basis for this is Art.
 6(1)(c) GDPR.

 If you would like to subscribe to the newsletter offered on this website, we will need from you an e-mail address as well as information that allow us to verify that you are the owner of the e-mail address provided and consent to the receipt of the newsletter.
 No further data shall be collected or shall be collected only on a voluntary basis.
 We shall use such data only for the sending of the requested information and shall not share such data with any third parties.